Ravaelles/Atlantis/README.md

 Take a look at this site: http://sscaitournament.com/

 It's tournament for Starcraft bots that plays matches online 364/24/7.
 Pretty cool, eh?
-You will find there all info about participation and submission of your bot.
+There you will find all infos about participation and submission of your bot.